shspage/illustrator-scripts/readme.md

 JavaScript scripts for Adobe Illustrator CSx.
 test environment: Adobe Illustrator CC (Windows)

-**Note: How to download**

-1. To download whole contents, use "Download ZIP" button on the right side of this page.
+**Use Download button (on the right side of this page) to download ZIP file.**

-2. To download a script, click the script name in the above list.
-The page of the code will open.
-Right click on the "Raw" button, and use "Save As...".

-Right clicking on the script name (link) and using "Save as" will download a source code of the webpage, not a script file.
+**If you use right click on each file to save, you'll get an HTML file.**

 batchTextEdit.jsx
 ======================
-for editing the contents of the text frames all together.
+This script is for editing the contents of the text frames all together.

 **Usage:**